munashige/sphinx-images/README.md

 While in preview, clicking anywhere outside the image zone closes the preview.

-Clicking on the image zooms it it.
+Clicking on the image zooms it in.
 Clicking again zooms it out.

 Clicking and holding enables the inspection mode, where users can view smaller details on the image and scroll the image around.